List of Monogatari characters: Shinobu Oshino

 Shinobu Oshino (忍野 忍, Oshino Shinobu) lives with Meme in the abandoned school building.
-She appears to be an eight-year-old girl, but she was originally a beautiful vampire named Kiss-shot Acerola-orion Heart-under-blade (キスショット･アセロラオリオン・ハートアンダーブレード, Kisushotto Aseroraorion Hātoandāburēdo) who has lived for more than 500 years (and happens to be the vampire that bit Koyomi.)
+She appears to be an eight-year-old girl, but she was originally a beautiful vampire named Kiss-shot Acerola-orion Heart-under-blade (キスショット･アセロラオリオン・ハートアンダーブレード, Kisushotto Aseroraorion Hātoandāburēdo) who has lived for more than 500 years (and happens to be the vampire that bit Koyomi).
 After the events at the end of Koyomi Vamp, she was left in a weakened condition with no powers or traces of her original personality, and therefore has had to abandon her former name and to nourish herself through occasionally sucking Araragi's blood.
 She was named Shinobu by Meme at the beginning of Hitagi Crab, suggesting her kanji name Shinobu (忍), having "heart" (心) under "blade" (刃), matches her original personality (but in typical Nisio Isin playing with kanji, the しのぶ pronunciation of the kanji 忍 means "fern").
 Shinobu does not talk openly to anyone until "Karen Bee."
-During "Tsubasa Cat" she begins living in Araragi's shadow after being picked up from Mister Doughnut.
+During "Tsubasa Cat" she begins living in Araragi's shadow after being picked up from Mister Donut.
 Shinobu and Araragi form a connection by which they share each other's emotions and senses.

 In Mayoi Jiangshi, in the alternate timeline, Shinobu goes berserk after Black Hanekawa kills Koyomi and swears to destroy the world created by the Jiangshi that has been swarming the town.
 It seems that Shinobu cares about Koyomi and when she sees the alternate timeline's Koyomi alive (and seemingly falls in love with him), she weeps blood.
 Acknowledging their vital connection, Koyomi states that he will die with Shinobu when the day comes.
 She does not seem to like Nadeko very much.
 In "Shinobu Time", a mysterious entity seems to be after her and she tells Koyomi that she has fought the entity before in her past but was then unable to defeat it.